mDIS online

 VirtualBox Instructions

-Developers can download the VirtualBox instances to take a closer look at the source code, or to perform advanced tasks such as remote-debugging the source code in a running instance.
+Developers can download any VirtualBox instances to take a closer look at the source code or to perform advanced tasks such as remote debugging the source code in a running instance.

 Lots of post-installation tasks are required.

-• At this time (September 2020) VirtualBox instances are usable, although they are not completely setup and configured.
-VM Instances still require quite a few post-installation tasks that must be carried out manually.
-For example, customizing the grahical desktop.
+- At this time (September 2020), VirtualBox instances are usable, although they are not completely set up and configured.
+VM instances still require quite a few post-installation tasks that must be carried out manually.
+For example, customizing the graphical desktop.

 Logging in